 (Android, iOS)

 Is another great app that helps to outline suicide warning signs and helps guide users on how to have difficult conversations with those they believe are struggling or need mental health supports.
-It includes a guide of what to say and what to avoid when attempting to speak with a suicidal loved one with your concerns.
+It includes a guide of what to say and what to avoid when attempting to speak with a suicidal loved one about your concerns.
 It also includes various hotlines and prevention resources for users.

 Grounding and Calming Strategies